nhsd-exeter/dos-integration/documentation/adr/012-Application-Metrics.md

 * Embedded metrics use an untyped library requiring the any type to be used
 * Difficult to understand metrics class due to no types
 * Requires an additional Python library which must be install and imported
-* Library Doesn't currently have 3.12 wheels which breaks the docker build when set to run in Python 3.12
+* Library doesn't currently have 3.12 wheels which breaks the docker build when set to run in Python 3.12
+* Library isn't well supported in comparison to aws-lambda-powertools which also have metric generating features.

 #### Option 2 - Migrate Metrics to CloudWatch Metric Filters